moonshine-software/doc/en/model-resource/index.md

 <a name="response-modifiers"></a>
 ## Response modifiers

-If the resource is in `async` mode, then you can modify the answer:
+If the resource is in "async" mode, then you can modify the answer:

 ```php
 use Symfony\Component\HttpFoundation\Response;